spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/transferring-data-between-yves-and-zed.md

 ## 3. Implement the stub

 Your next step is to move to the client part to add support for calling the controller action we've just added.
-Follow the steps below.
+Follow these steps.

 1. Create a `HelloWorldStub` stub under `src/Pyz/Client/HelloWorld/Zed`.
 This stub will enable you to submit an HTTP request to Zed.